quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part37_17.1.1_Statisti.md

 :p What does Feynman's path-integral postulate state?
 ??x
 Feynman's path-integral postulate states that we should sum over all possible paths from point A to point B to obtain the Green's function.
-Each path is weighted by \( e^{iS/\hbar} \), where \( S \) is the action of the path.
+Each path is weighted by $e^{iS/\hbar}$, where $ S$ is the action of the path.

-This approach connects classical mechanics and quantum mechanics via the correspondence principle, as shown when \( \hbar \rightarrow 0 \).
+This approach connects classical mechanics and quantum mechanics via the correspondence principle, as shown when $\hbar \rightarrow 0$.

 ```java
 // Pseudocode for simulating a path integral